-irst egg dates collected by NestWatchers provide very important information:they tell us a lot about the way that birds respond to their environment.
-The dates on which birds start laying eggs depend on weather and the availability of enough food, and so a comparison of first egg dates across years or between regions can inform us about how birds perceive their environments on any given date.
-Information on first egg dates have been used for many purposes, including determining:
+irst egg dates collected by NestWatchers provide very important information: they tell us a lot about the way that birds respond to their environment.
+The dates on which birds start laying eggs depend on weather and the availability of enough food, and so a comparison of first egg dates across years or between regions can inform us about how birds perceive their environments in any given year.
+Information on first egg dates has been used for many purposes.